lukehammer/fedup/README.md

 fedup
 =====

-this is a app designed for magicians to help keep track of there magical performances
+is a package factory managment game

 This should be the secon project that you should attempt to work with.